 Anna Lene Seidler is part of the Systematic Reviews and Health Technology Assessment team at the NHMRC Clinical Trials Centre, University of Sydney.
 She has a background in Psychology (BSC and MSc) and works as a research assistant for EPOCH stream 1.

-Dr Lucinda Bell is a postdoctoral research associate within Stream 2 of the EPOCH CRE, based at the University of South Australia.
+Dr Lucinda Bell is a postdoctoral research associate within Stream 2 of the EPOCH CRE, based at Flinders University.
 Lucy is an Accredited Practicing Dietitian with a PhD in early childhood dietary assessment.
 Lucy's research interests centre on improving lifestyle behaviours in early childhood to prevent overweight and obesity.
 She has worked on several childhood obesity programs, namely NOURISH, an NHMRC-funded trial that evaluated a complementary feeding intervention to prevent childhood obesity, the evaluation of the state-wide South Australian OPAL - Obesity Prevention and Lifestyle- program, and delivery of the PEACHTM - Parenting, Eating & Activity for Child Health - program across South Australia.
 Lucy's role within the EPOCH CRE will be to undertake research to develop tools that measure key obesity-related behaviours in infants, toddlers and preschoolers and that are suitable for large-scale obesity prevention programs.

 Jazzmin Miaobing Zheng